For additional information about important dates and times, please consult the Rotman HUB.

 - Arrive on time and plan to stay for the entire presentation.

 The faculty and administrative staff at Rotman are dedicated to supporting the efforts of each individual student to realize his or her fullest potential.
-The staff in the Global Executive MBA for Healthcare and the Life Sciences Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, Career Centre, and Career Services for Working Professionals Office are available for consultation on all matters relating to the Global Executive MBA for Healthcare and the Life Sciences program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.
+The staff in the Global Executive MBA for Healthcare and the Life Sciences Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, and Career Services are available for consultation on all matters relating to the Global Executive MBA for Healthcare and the Life Sciences program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.

 Managing Director, Professional Programs: Sean Corbishley